There’s no beating around the bush, here. My husband snores… A LOT!

 5. Try an over the counter remedy

-If the snoring is getting particularly bad, and the natural remedies just are not cutting it, you could try a shop-bought medication.
+If the snoring is getting particularly bad, and the natural remedies just are not cutting it.
+When you are not getting enough continuous sleep, you could try a shop-bought medication.
 Recently I tried Snoreeze throat spray, and Snoreeze nasal spray on my husband.
 I was sceptical that it could help, considering the failed steps I took to banish the snoring.
 Suprisingly I could even hear the improvement before he fell asleep.
 As soon as my husband sprayed the Snoreeze into his throat, I could hear when he spoke that it had opened up his airways.
 His voice sounded really clear and louder, which was a bit odd, but promising!

 He fell asleep in the usual split second, and I waited to see if he started snoring.
 He didn’t!
 He still wasn’t snoring about 4 hours later when our daughter woke up, and it was like someone had waved a magic wand and cast a quiet spell over our house.
 I’ve now tried the throat spray for 4 nights, and tried the nasal spray for 2 nights, and I can safely say that these products will now become part of our daily lives!
 I’m going to encourage my husband to visit the GP to check whether there is anything else going on, but for now, this was the remedy he and I were looking for.